OpenFreeEnergy/openfe/docs/cookbook/index.rst

     *

     * Gather
+        - .. container:: flowchart-sidebyside

+            -

                 - :class:`Transformation`
-            A single alchemic mutation from one chemical system to another.
+                    The specification for the alchemic mutation.

                     .. rst-class:: arrow-down
                 -

-        - :class:`ProtocolDAG`
-            A directed acyclic graph describing how to compute a :class:`Transformation`.

-        - .. container:: flowchart-sidebyside
+                - :class:`Protocol`
+                    A completed single run of a transformation.

+                    .. rst-class:: arrow-down arrow-combine-right arrow-tail
                 -

             -

+                - :class:`ProtocolDAGResult`
+                    A completed single run of a transformation.

-                    .. rst-class:: arrow-down arrow-multiple
+                    .. rst-class:: arrow-down arrow-combine-left arrow-multiple arrow-tail
                 -

-                - :class:`ProtocolUnit`
-                    A single unit of computation within a :class:`ProtocolDAG`

-                    .. rst-class:: arrow-down
+            .. rst-class:: arrow-down arrow-head
         -

-                - :class:`ProtocolUnitResult`
-                    The result of a completed :class:`ProtocolUnit`

-                    .. rst-class:: arrow-down arrow-multiple-combine
-                -

-            -
-                -
-                    .. rst-class:: arrow-down
-                - :any:`executors`

         - :class:`ProtocolDAGResult`
-            A completed transformation.
+                A completed transformation with multiple user-defined replicas.

 .. toctree::